What parents need to know

 Families can talk about...

-Families can talk about trial and error.
-Dis the kids figure out the problem right away?
+Families can talk about trial and error in Cyberchase.
+Do the kids figure out the problem right away?
 Or did they try out a few different strategies before they got it right?
 How do you deal with trial and error in real life?

 Who are the "good guys" and who are the "bad guys" in this show?
 What is the bad guy's motivation?